 Support your local businesses

 Businesses - especially smaller and local ones - are being hit hard because of COVID-19.
 But there’s a lot you can do from your own home to support them during these difficult times.
-Go online and purchase gift cards from your favorite restaurants and shops.
+Go online and purchase gift cards from your favorite restaurants and shops or explore Blueboard's local reward options.
 This will help them stay in business - and it gives you something to look forward to when they re-open.
 Also, if you’re able to, keep your memberships active (even if you can’t access the services) so that businesses still have a source of income while they’re closed.

 In these uncertain and stressful times, the best thing you can do is to find ways to take care of your mind and body.
 Hopefully this blog post inspired some ideas for how you can use your time at home to find new ways to learn, move, and engage in your favorite hobbies.
 We promise this investment in your well-being will pay off!